 While more users is a good thing for the platform, what matters is that Telegram is one of the best encrypted messaging apps, offering a cross-platform, cloud-based distributed messaging service with no ads.
 Keep in mind though that in many cases, Telegram itself can read your messages.

-It’s pretty much like Apple’s Messages, but better because it’s more reliable, has dedicated apps for all platforms – PC, Mac, Linux, Android, and iOS – and it also allows you to set up secret chats with messages that can self-destruct, giving you a new level of privacy.
+Telegram is similar to Apple’s Messages but it has dedicated apps for all platforms – PC, Mac, Linux, Android and iOS – and it also allows you to set up secret chats with messages that can self-destruct after a set amount of time, giving you a new level of privacy.

 How to install Telegram